aewc/delegation/README.md

 IC supports the delegation call, that is to say:
 * Identity A sign a update call request, and the msg.caller in canister will get the Principal of A.
-* Identity A sign a delegation, such as a temp Identity B, and use the delegation(Identity B) to sign a update call request, and the msg.caller in canister will get the Principal of A.
+* Identity A sign a delegation, such as the der encode public key of temp Identity B, and use the delegation(Identity B) to sign a update call request, and the msg.caller in canister will get the Principal of A.

 The delegation Identity now is supported by [forked agent-rs](https://github.com/flyq/agent-rs)